Xuan1030/ETR/README.md

 ---

 ## 🛠️ Data Preparation
-Our training data consists of 7,000 problems randomly sampled from DeepMath-103K.
+Our training data consists of 7,000 problems from DeepMath-103K.
 You can run the following command to generate the data:
 ```bash
 python deepmath_subset.py
 ```